frandallfarmer/neohabitat/docs/getting_started.md

 **Troubleshooting**

-If all does not go well, it's likely that either Vagrant can't find VirtualBox or one of the upstream Linux package repositories is having issues.
+If all does not go well during the Vagrant provisioning step, it's likely that either Vagrant can't find VirtualBox or one of the upstream Linux package repositories is having issues.

 If Vagrant returns an error like so: